Is It ADHD or Autism? Or Both?

 ADHD is marked by inattention, hyperactivity, and impulsivity.
 “It is primarily a disorder of self-regulation and executive function – skills that act as the ‘brain manager’ in everyday life,” says Mark Bertin, M.D., a developmental behavioral pediatrician and the author of The Family ADHD Solution.

-Autism Spectrum Disorders — a continuum of conditions that includes autism, Asperger’s syndrome, and pervasive developmental disorder not otherwise specified (PDD-NOS) — are characterized by problems with social interactions, communication, and stereotyped (repetitive or ritualistic) behaviors.
+Autism Spectrum Disorders — a continuum of conditions that includes autism, Asperger’s syndrome (now outdated), and pervasive developmental disorder not otherwise specified (PDD-NOS) — are characterized by problems with social interactions, communication, and stereotyped (repetitive or ritualistic) behaviors.

 “Children with autism do not intuitively understand some aspects of the social world,” says Bertin.
 “Their social development, reflected in play and communication abilities, is delayed.
 They have specific symptoms, such as limited imaginative play or lack of gesture language,” Bertin says.